What can I do if my Neighbour has knotweed?

 When dealing with Japanese knotweed on a neighbouring property.

-It emphasizes the importance of approaching the situation calmly, recognizing that the neighbour may not have known about the invasive plant’s presence.
+It emphasises the importance of approaching the situation calmly, recognising that the neighbour may not have known about the invasive plant’s presence.
 Working together to find a solution that is effective and efficient for both parties.

-Here is a good approach to take as finding Japanese knotweed on your property or a neighbour’s property can be a shock.
+Here is a good approach to take, as finding Japanese knotweed on your property or a neighbour’s property can be a shock.
 It’s really important to remember that your neighbour may not have known about the invasive plant’s presence on their land.
 Instead of immediately accusing or placing blame, approach the situation calmly.
-Try to be understanding that this is an issue that affects both of you.
+Try to be understanding that this issue affects both of you.

 Here are a few simple steps you can take:

-1. Notify your neighbour Speak to them calmly about the presence of the plant on their property and ask them to take action to remove it.
+1. Notify your neighbour.
+Speak to them calmly about the plant on their property and ask them to take action to remove it.

 2. Document the presence of Japanese knotweed on your property and the damage it is causing, if any.